 It’s that time of season again and grub season is in full swing.
 Those of you who elected not to receive a grub control last year may be going through a debate with yourself on how to approach the situation, even if you didn’t get attacked last summer.
 The first thing you’ll have to consider is these beetles are here to stay.
 European Chafers, Japanese Beetle and the May/June Beetle are firmly planted in our areas now and are migrating north.
 Knowing this is the first step.
 Secondly, they are flying insects when they are adults.
-That means that they move from the trees at night (Chafers) and directly to lawns when laying eggs.
+That means that they move from the trees at night (Chafers) and directly to lawns when laying eggs, i wonder if i Make a tire swing would scared them?.
 You’ll never know if they have laid eggs in your lawn until it’s too late.
 Since the grubs are soil bound insects, you won’t see them until they are matured enough to cause damage to your lawn.
 At that point, it’s probably too late to do anything about it.
 What I’m getting at here is forget about trying to control them after you have them.
 You’re outnumbered and it’s not worth the investment.
 Not to mention, there are no “curative” products you can get at the store.
 Make sure you are not mislead in thinking that is the case.

 Seeding each year vs. treating your lawn each year